 There are many ways to get onboard credit.
-As said earlier, free money is often offered as a booking incentive by cruise lines or even travel agents.
-You can nab some by booking your next cruise onboard, or sometimes as a reward for being a loyal cruiser.
+As said earlier, free money is frequently offered as a booking incentive by cruise lines or travel agents.
+You can nab some by booking your next cruise onboard, or as a reward for being a loyal cruiser.
 If you have a cruise line credit card, you can sometimes cash in your points for shipboard credit.

 Paying up front for a higher-category cabin can mean a more all-inclusive cruise experience for you.
-For example, book a Royal, Penthouse or Reflection Suite on Celebrity, and you'll receive a free premium beverage package, unlimited complimentary specialty dining (as well as access to exclusive suite-only restaurant Luminae), free Internet, access to the exclusive Michael's Lounge and its concierge services and a stocked in-cabin minibar.
+For example, book a top suite (Royal, Penthouse, Reflection, Signature, Iconic or Edge Villa Suite) on Celebrity, and you'll receive a free premium beverage package, unlimited complimentary specialty dining (as well as access to exclusive suite-only restaurant Luminae and complimentary in-suite dining), free internet, access to the exclusive Michael's Club or Retreat Lounge and its concierge services, laundry service twice per cruise and a stocked in-cabin mini-bar.

 Whether you choose to build your own all-inclusive cruise, book a more inclusive cruise line or stick to paying for onboard purchases individually, you'll want to compare the total price and overall cruise experience to make sure you're getting the most bang for your buck.